angrykim/agusmakmun.github.io/_posts/2018-06-08-Fictional_case_scenario_of_financial_abuse.md

 Details of the event are as follows.

-1. During the event period, new subscribers charge $10 or more for getting an additional $5 to a P-wallet account.
+*1. During the event period, new subscribers charge $10 or more for getting an additional $5 to a P-wallet account.*

-2. Charge $5, regardless of the payment amount, when using the first payment service among new users (only the condition 1 is satisfied).
+*2. Charge $5, regardless of the payment amount, when using the first payment service among new users (only the condition 1 is satisfied).*

 ---------------------------------------